Impact

 Risk and Exploitability

-The CVSS score of 2 indicates low overall severity, and no EPSS data or KEV listing is available.
+The CVSS score of 2 indicates low overall severity, and the EPSS score of 0.00034 indicates a very low probability of exploitation.
+The vulnerability is not listed in KEV.
 The attack requires the attacker to have an existing sender approval in one account; from there the approval is silently accepted in another account.
 While the CVSS score is low, the potential for cross‑account privilege escalation could lead to data theft if sensitive DM payloads are accessed.
 Exploitation is likely only in environments that use shared pairing approvals across accounts rather than isolated per‑account approvals.

 OpenCVE Enrichment